Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/visualization.rst

 .. figure:: /images/rigging_posing_visualization_bone-color-list.png

-   The Bone Color Set list of the bone group, and the color swatch of the chosen color theme.
+   The Bone Color Set list of the bone group, and the color buttons of the chosen color theme.

 You can also assign a "color theme" to a group (each bone will have these colors).